Note: Please forward proposed corrections, refinements and additions to PeopleNow.org by email RefineThePlan@PeopleNow.org or fax 703-521-0849

 It is no exaggeration to say that since the 1980s, much of the American (and global) financial sector has become criminalized, creating an industry culture that tolerates or even encourages systematic fraud.
 The behavior that caused the mortgage bubble and financial crisis was a natural outcome and continuation of this pattern, rather than some kind of economic accident.

-These interested organizations and individuals are requested to work together, form an oversight board for this plan, and add everything that needs to be done to it.
-Recommendations can be made and items added by going to emailing Fisher@wethepeoplenow.org or faxing 703-521-0849.
+Interested organizations and individuals are requested to work together, help form an advisory board for this plan, and add everything that needs to be done to it.
+Recommendations are welcomed can be made and items added by emailing RefinethePlan@peoplenow.org or by faxing 703-521-0849.